 Lack of work or exercise, thereof, can sometimes cause aggressive behavior from your pet.

 Frequent Changes In Routine

 Regardless of the breed, dogs usually depend a lot on routines.
 They love it when they know what is going to happen at a certain time of the day.
 Most breeds will complain if you don’t feed them in time, and that’s normal.

 Dogs are simply just routine-loving creatures who also love a bit of adventure sometimes.
 If you’re changing routines frequently, they might not be able to keep up and adapt to these changes.
 Your dog will likely release these frustrations through destructive behaviors.

 The reverse can also be true: lack of routine is boring.
 Its effect is prevalent on working dogs like the Australian Shepherd and other herding dogs.
 When bored, the dog will try to find a way to entertain itself and create its own “fun.”
 Unfortunately, this fun might come in the form of chewed toys, messy couches, chasing smaller pets, and even prancing on humans for attention.

 No Social Interaction

 Another reason why an Aussie might spring out of control is the lack of proper social interaction.
-Aussies are not only working dogs, they are also protector dogs, and are usually wary and cautious on other pets and humans.
-Without proper socialization, this breed might get aggressive on new people, or new pets.
+Aussies are not only working dogs; they are also protector dogs and are usually wary and cautious on other pets and humans.
+Without proper socialization, this breed might get aggressive with new people or new pets.
 Hence, early socialization training is very important.